fscelliott/docsdonewell/_posts/2025-06-30-ai-changelog.md

 author: frances
 ---

-Recently I prompted Claude to generate a new-feature release annoucement based on docs and past changelog examples.
+Recently I experimented with prompting Claude to generate new-feature release announcements based on docs and past changelog examples.

 I found a pattern consistent with my other experiments: AI-generated changelogs are fine for higher-level, less technical announcements, and fairly unsatisfactory for more technical or detailed announcements.